NoimotBAyoub/fall-2025-fast-fraud-screening-using-lightweight-models-to-flag-risk-before-deep-analysis/README.md

 ## Introduction
 Financial fraud is a growing challenge.
 This project proposes a two-stage fraud detection framework: a lightweight "surrogate model" screens transactions, prioritizing high recall, then flagged transactions go to intensive models/human analysts for verification.
 This reduces computational load, speeds detection, and focuses resources.

+We find that traditional metrics are misleading for our analysis and we propose an alternative metric.
+We use the Lift metric for fraud detection assesment, prioritizing recall and predictive positive rates for efficiency.
 Using J.P.
-Morgan Chase & Co's synthetic data, our XGBoost model achieved 7x Lift and 70% recall, flagging 1 in 4 fraud cases while incorrectly flagging less than 1% of legitimate transactions.
-We propose a "Lift" metric (recall and predicted positive rates) for efficiency, finding traditional metrics misleading.
+Morgan Chase & Co's synthetic data, the XGBoost model achieved 7x Lift and 84% recall, flagging about 3 in 4 fraud cases while incorrectly flagging less than 16% of legitimate transactions.

 ## Dataset